debiai/py-debiai/README.md

 debiai_project.add_samples_pd(samples_df)

-# The project samples are ready to be analysed with the dashboard
+# The project samples are ready to be analyzed with the dashboard

 # ===== Adding the project model results =====